homy-newfs8/esphome-sesame3/docs/README.md

 # ESPHome version requirement

-You need ESPHome 2025.5.0 or later to build this component.
+You need ESPHome 2025.7.0 or later to build this component.
+To use with versions between 2025.5.0 and 2025.6.3 see [below](#use-with-esphome-before-202570).

 # Setup this component